 One of the last insider tips on the Balearic island is Cala Marmols.
 Due to its remoteness, it is usually only the yachtsmen and boats who stop at the quiet bay.
 It can also be reached by land: on the main road between Colónia de Sant Jordi and Cala Santanyí motorists follow the Camino del Far of the Cap de Ses Salines.
 You leave your vehicle at the lighthouse and walk for about an hour along the coast.

 Countless olive and almond trees grow on the slopes: about eight kilometres from the charming mountain village of Valldemossa, Cala S'Estaca is nestled into the rocky Tramuntana coast.
-It is one of the many bays with romantic beaches in Majorca, which are ideal for snorkelling or diving to explore the fascinating underwater world on the coast.
 But what makes it unique: above the plateaus, the small, rustic stone houses of fishermen on the azure Mediterranean provide for extraordinary impressions.

 This unique character already begins upon arrival: if you turn off after the Valldemossa exit onto the serpentine road MA-1131, you can park your car in the designated car park for milestone no. four.
 From there you continue on the descending footpath Camino de S'Estaca, from where you will enjoy again and again excellent views of the imposing mountain landscape and the endless expanse of the sea.
 After about a 60-minute hike you will reach Cala S'Estaca.
 Those who have a bit more time can enjoy the breathtaking sunset at a later hour.